0LL13/persontitles/README.rst

 Check if a title is a valid peer title of chosen country.
 Check if a title is a job title.
 Check if a title is a German government job (includes male and female variants).
+Check if a word is a valid salutation.

 Usage with degrees
 ------------------